Harshwardhan-Kamble/paroscale_/README.md

 * Your code must pass the supplied test harness using different random seeds and concurrency factor up to 100

-* Your code builds from a Makefile on a recent Ubuntu image.

 ### Nice to Have
 Stretch goals.
 If you fulfill these requirements, you get bonus points, but they